 The Gold Standard in Latino Political Polling

-Most frequently, our clients are interested in the voter behavior.
-Accordingly, our surveys employ rigorous social science standards and precise information about Latino demographics to make sure our respondents reflect the Latino electorate.
-Clients and the larger public can be confident in the accuracy of our survey results.
-Sound methodology and appropriate protocols are essential to a survey’s validity, here we highlight the most important aspects to our approach that make Latino Decisions “the gold standard in Latino American political polling”.
+At Latino Decisions, we specialize in research of diverse populations, including the Latino population in the United States and the national electorate.
+Our surveys of Latino voters employ rigorous social science standards and precise information about Latino demographics to make sure our respondents reflect the Latino electorate.
+Sound methodology and appropriate protocols are essential to a survey’s validity, and we take care to ensure that our clients and the larger public can be confident in the accuracy of our survey results.
+Below, we’ve outlined our approach, and why Latino Decisions is regarded as “the gold standard in Latino American political polling”.

-- Using a registered voter list is far superior to a simple random digit dialing (RDD) of Spanish-surname households because a large percentage of Latinos are not registered to vote, yet many will say they are in RDD samples, resulting in a high percentage of non-registrants in the sample.
-Latino Decisions avoids this simple error by using the registered voter list as a starting point.
+Voter registration status and Hispanic identification are verified upon contact with respondents, who confirm if they are registered to vote and of Hispanic/Latino descent.
+A wide variety of Census and academic research reports suggest 90% of all Latinos in the U.S. have a Spanish-surname, and using a registered voter list is far superior to a simple RDD of Spanish-surname households because a large percentage of Latinos are not registered to vote, yet many will say they are registered to vote in RDD samples, resulting in a high percentage of non-registrants in the sample.
+Latino Decisions (and most reputable pollsters) avoid this simple error by using the registered voter list as a starting point.